Last Updated on

 Are you seeing an error warning surrounded by an orange border, every time you submit a form, after updating to Contact Form 7 version 5.1.1 or later?

-The orange border indicates reCAPTCHA v3 may not be functioning correctly on your site.
+The orange border can indicate reCAPTCHA v3 may not be functioning correctly on your site.
+Note: there can be other reasons.

 You may see this error if you’ve: